Onyo/onyo-challenges/design-challenge.md

 * Long Description
 * Image

-You should worry with:
+You should worry about:
 * Pretty long names
 * Places that don`t have images
 * Different screen sizes
-* The app could not be able to retreive user location
+* Provide a good UX, even if it’s unable to retrieve the user location, either for access restrictions or for lack of GPS signal.
-* Conform to Onyo branding
+* Conform to a restaurant brand of your choice.

 You should not worry about:
 * Image format and presentation (it could be a square, rectangle, triangle or even a dodecagon)